EricZinda/Perplexity/docs/devcon/devcon0040MRSSolverSolutionGroupsAlgorithm.md

 etc.

-All of the groups that succeed are solution groups and will be valid collective, distributive or cumulative readings of the phrase in that world.
+All the groups that succeed are solution groups and will be valid collective, distributive or cumulative readings of the phrase in that world.

 There are some subtleties that need to be address with this algorithm.
-Namely: which of these solution groups to respond to the user with (described in the [next section](devhowtoMRSSolverSolutionCombinations)) and global constraints from words like "the" (described in the section after that).
+Namely: which of these solution groups to respond to the user with (described in [Appendix A](devhowtoMRSSolverSolutionCombinations) since it is not necessary for understanding the concept) and global constraints from words like "the" (described in TBD).